helper-bs/dobrozhan/README.md

 - ⚡ Homework 1 - "Ansible"

-   1 main machine with WSL2 on Windows 10 with IPv4 \
+   1 main host, WSL2 on Windows 10 with IPv4 \
    `IP_0 = 93.170.67.131`\
    3 hosts deployed as instances on GCP (Linux 20.04 LTS) with IPv4\
    `IP_1 = 35.222.77.210`\